 If you have accrued more than 180 days, but less than 1 year, of unlawful presence and who voluntarily depart the United States before the start of removal proceedings are inadmissible if you seek admission within 3 years of the date of their departure.
 If you have accrued 1 year or more of unlawful presence and you depart the United States, whether or not removal proceedings have started, you are inadmissible if you seek admission within 10 years of the date of departure.

 USCIS may expedite an application, including a Form I-131, Application for Travel Document, if it meets certain criteria.
 For more information, please visit the How to Make an Expedite Request page.

 Emergency Advance Parole Documents

-If you are experiencing an extremely urgent situation, you may visit your local office to request an emergency advance parole document.
-When visiting a local office to request emergency advance parole, you should bring the following items:
+If you are experiencing an extremely urgent situation, you may request an emergency advance parole appointment at your local field office by contacting the USCIS Contact Center.
+You should bring the following items to your appointment:

 How to File

-To apply for an emergency travel document, you must file Form I-131, Application for a Travel Document, complete with supporting documentation, photos and applicable fees (see link to the right).
+To apply for an emergency travel document, you must file Form I-131, Application for a Travel Document, complete with supporting documentation, photos and applicable fees.
 See the application for specific filing instructions.

 Where to File

 Where to file the Form I-131 depends on the benefit sought.
-See the form instruction page for details.
+See the form instruction page (PDF, 284.74 KB) for details.
 Your local office may accept an emergency advance parole application if you are experiencing an extremely urgent situation.
 Business trips, weddings, holiday parties, and other planned events would usually not be considered an emergency situation.
-If you are filing Form I-131 for an emergency travel document at your local office based on an extremely urgent situation, you are encouraged to make an Infopass appointment first.
-See link to the right, "Make an Appointment (Infopass)."
+If you are filing Form I-131 for an emergency travel document at your local office based on an extremely urgent situation, call the USCIS Contact Center to request an appointment.

 When to File